-We are working with heritage organisations to document the history and way of life associated with signal boxes
+We are working with railway heritage organisations to document the history, operation and way of life associated with signal boxes.

 The consolidation of more than 800 signal boxes into 14 state of the art rail operating centres begins the next chapter in the history of signalling on Britain’s railway.
 The introduction of a new rail traffic management technology in these centres will improve both capacity and performance on the railway network.

 Before this programme began we worked with English Heritage, Historic Scotland, and Cadw to inventory, research and make sure that the most significant signal boxes on the network were listed and save for the nation.

 Film Archive of Railway Signalling and People (FARSAP)

 Along side this, Network Rail has been working with other railway heritage organisations to enable a record of signalling operations and the unique way of life associated with signal boxes to be made.
 You can find out more about the FARSAP project and access film of signal boxes in action here.